John Stewart, Duke of Albany: Death

 Albany died at Mirefleur Castle in the Auvergne on 2 June 1536.

 Albany's wife, Duchess Anne had died at Saint-Saturnin in June 1524.
 Duchess Anne left her inheritance in Auvergne to her infant niece, Catherine de' Medici (b.
 1519), daughter of John's first cousin and Anne's younger sister, the late Madeleine of Auvergne, and Lorenzo, Duke of Urbino.
 Catherine, or rather her guardians in France, thus received the County of Auvergne.

-When Albany died, the penultimate unquestionably legitimate agnate of the Royal House of Stewart, the position of next heir of Scotland went for the first time to a descendant from the female line, who at the time was James Hamilton, 2nd Earl of Arran (c.
-1516–75), son of another grandson of King James II.
+When Albany died, the penultimate unquestionably legitimate agnate of the Royal House of Stewart, the position of next heir of Scotland went for the first time to a descendant from the female line, which at the time was another great-grandson of King James II, James Hamilton, 2nd Earl of Arran (c.
+1516–75) (that is, until the birth of Mary just 6 days before the death of James V).
 In the ordinary parlance of Scotland at the time, Arran became "second person".